wojtaszek23/People_app/README.md

 - Save current changes by "Save" button.
 - Load last version of data stored in XML file by "Cancel" button.
 - Delete unwanted records by selecting all cells of chosen records and pushing "Delete Records" button.

+Hot Keys (while cell/cells is/are selected on table view):
+- [Del] - clear selected rows (all cells in row have to be selected), otherwise, if any all cells in row selected, remove selected single cells.
+- [Ctrl + Alt + press left mouse button on cell] - select all cells in row of chosen cell (by mouse clicking).
+- [Tab] / [Enter] - Finish edditing cell, when this is in edit mode.
+(and implemented by default):
+- [Ctrl + 'A'] - select all cells in table view.
+- [Ctrl + press left mouse button on cell] - add cell to selected cells list.
+- [Shift + 'Up'/'Right'/'Down'/'Left'] - add to selected adjacent cell on up/right/down/left from previously selected.
+- [Tab] - move selection on next cell from previously selected.

 Application code description:
 main.cpp creates main window (Dialog class), which constructor calls own and other objects initialization.
 Next main window is showed.